-HDFC Bank Q4 profit rises 18% to Rs 6,928 cr, asset quality improves
+HDFC Bank Q4 profit rises 18% to Rs 6,928 cr, NII growth at 16%

 During the quarter ended March 2020, HDFC Bank said it purchased loans aggregating Rs 5,479 crore through the direct assignment route under the home loan arrangement with parent company Housing Development Finance Corporation.

-Other income or non-interest income during the quarter grew by 23.84 percent to Rs 6,032.57 crore and pre-provision operating profit increased by 19.51 percent to Rs 12,958.82 crore compared to year-ago period, HDFC Bank said in its BSE filing.
+Other incomes or non-interest income during the quarter grew by 23.84 percent to Rs 6,032.57 crore and pre-provision operating profit increased by 19.51 percent to Rs 12,958.82 crore compared to year-ago period, HDFC Bank said in its BSE filing.

 For the financial year 2019-20, the bank reported profit growth of 24.6 percent at Rs 26,257.32 crore and NII grew by 16.5 percent to Rs 56,186.25 crore compared to previous year.